initc3/ic3-website/content/about.md

 ## Funding

-IC3 faculty are the recipients of a $3M 3-year National Science Foundation grant awarded in 2015.
-We invite
+We invite partners in industry, law and commerce to sponsor and collaborate with us in our mission to deliver powerful,
-    partners in industry, law and commerce to sponsor and collaborate with us in our mission to deliver powerful, principled, and practical innovations.
+    principled, and practical innovations.
 Please see our <a href="http://www.initc3.org/partners.html">Partners page</a>
     for how to get involved.